RackPing/api_client_samples/Docker/README.md

 * run the tests for one scripting language.

-* maintain a persistent docker process, login to it, and run the test harness one or more times.
+* maintain a persistent docker process, login to it, and run the test harness one or more times to pre-compile the Go and Java programs.

 ## Version